HMS Bentley: Construction and design

 The was one of six classes of destroyer escorts built for the US Navy to meet the massive demand for escort vessels following America's entry into World War Two.
 While basically similar, the different classes were fitted with different propulsion gear and armament.
 The Buckleys had a turbo-electric drive, and a main gun armament of 3-inch guns.

-The Buckley- (or TE) class ships were 306 ft long overall and 300 ft between perpendiculars, with a beam of 37 ft and a mean draft of 11 ft 3 in.
+The Buckley- (or TE) class ships were 306 ft long overall and 300 ft between perpendiculars, with a beam of 37 ft and a mean draught of 11 ft 3 in.
 Displacement was 1430 LT standard and 1823 LT full load.
 Two boilers fed steam to steam turbines which drove electrical generators, with in turn powered electric motors that propelled the ship.
 The machinery was rated at 12000 shp, giving a speed of 23 kn.
 359 LT of oil was carried, giving a range of 6000 nmi at 12 kn.

 The ship's main gun armament consisted of three 3-inch (76 mm) 50 caliber dual-purpose (i.e. anti-surface and anti-aircraft) guns, two forward and one aft, in open mounts.
 Close in armament consisted of two 40 mm Bofors guns, backed up by eight single Oerlikon 20 mm cannon.
 A triple mount of 21-inch (533 mm) torpedo tubes provided a capability against larger ships, while anti-submarine armament consisted of a Hedgehog forward-firing anti-submarine mortar and four depth charge throwers and two depth charge rails.
 Crew was 200 officers and other ranks.

 DE 74 was laid down at Bethlehem Shipbuilding Corporation's Hingham Shipyard, in Hingham, Massachusetts on 26 April 1943.
 She was originally planned to serve with the US Navy with the name Ebert, but was allocated to Great Britain under the Lend Lease programme on 10 July 1943.
 The ship was launched as HMS Bentley on 17 July 1943 and commissioned in the Royal Navy, with the pennant number K465, on 13 October 1943.